April 1, 2026Comments are off for this post.

 Is Sprive safe?

-This page focuses on mortgage rules, not regulation or security.
-If you want the FCA context, Open Banking explanation, and safeguarding vs FSCS breakdown, read the full guide here:
+This page focuses on mortgage overpayment rules and lender limits, not the broader regulation and security context.
+For the FCA context, Open Banking explanation, and safeguarding vs FSCS breakdown, read the full guide here:

 Is Sprive safe?
 FCA checks, Open Banking, and what to verify